 Earths that are not connected or not functioning

 If you have a continuity tester then check that earth leads are working.
-For example you should be get conduction between an exposed metal part on the tonearm and the earth lead on the end.
-Don't make the mistake of thinking an anodized part should conduct because it won't ( anodize is non-conductive).
+For example you should get conduction between an exposed metal part on the tonearm and the earth lead on the end.
+Don’t make the mistake of thinking an anodised part should conduct because it won’t (anodised surfaces are non-conductive).

-Very slight bearing noise can sometimes occur - the oil must overflow to eliminate noise - If this does not do the trick then there may be a nick on the shaft perhaps caused by poor handling - Feel the spindle carefully for a rough patch.
+Very slight bearing noise can sometimes occur – the oil must overflow to eliminate noise.
+If this does not do the trick then there may be a nick on the shaft perhaps caused by poor handling.
+Feel the spindle carefully for a rough patch.
 This can be rectified by lightly using 800 grit wet and dry paper on the defective area only of the shaft.
-If the defect is a small dent you do not need to get rid of the whole dent – just abraid the edges to get rid of the raised points.
+If the defect is a small dent you need not get rid of the whole dent – just abrade the edges to get rid of the raised points.

 Marks inside the bearing house can be caused by inserting a spindle at a slight angle but they are very slight and usually bed in with the bearing.

 People invariably get focussed on audible noise and producing a silent bearing or motor is EASY.
-However silent bearings can sound dreadfull on audition in comparison to a high rigidity “noisy” design.
+However silent bearings can sound dreadful on audition in comparison to a high rigidity “noisy” design.

 Never tamper with the bolt in the bottom of the bearing or oil leaks will occur and you will probably not succeed in re-tightening it.